mlflow/mlp-regression-template/README.md

 </details>

 **Step artifacts**:
-- `ingested_scoring_data`: the dataset of predictions made in this step, as a Pandas DataFrame.
+- `scored_data`: the scoring dataset augment with model predictions as the `prediction` column, as a Pandas DataFrame.

 ### MLflow Tracking / Model Registry configuration